MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_create.md

 The response, if successful, would be a `201 Created`.
 Typically, two things are included:

 * A redirection to the new resource.
 This redirection is expressed through the `Location` header.
 * A representation of the new resource.
-The _news_ will be added to the entity body; the `Content-Location` HEADER will identify the URI of the returned resource; and the `Content-Type` will specify the Media Type used for the resource.
+The resource will be added to the entity body; the `Content-Location` header will identify the URI of the returned resource; and the `Content-Type` will specify the Media Type used for the resource.

 Example request: